rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    ### kubectl CLI client install

-   Running outside Kubernetes servers is <strong>`kubectl`</strong> (kube + ctl), the CLI tool for k8s.
-It's automatically installed within Google cloud instances.
+   Kubernetes administrators use the <strong>`kubectl`</strong> (kube + ctl) the CLI tool running outside Kubernetes servers to control them.
+   It's automatically installed within Google cloud instances, but on Macs clients:

 1. Install on a Mac: